faudio/faudio/doc/Devices.md

 ## Sessions and streams {#SessionsAndStreams}

-Fa provides access to real-time devices through of *sessions*, and *streams*.
+*faudio* provides access to real-time devices through of *sessions*, and *streams*.
 While a *device* provides access to an external audio interface, a *session* provides access to the entire audio system, and a *stream* to a specific audio computation.
 These concepts are hierarchical, each stream is associated with a device and each device with a session.

-Typically, each physical audio or midi interface is represented by a single device in Fa.
+Typically, each physical audio or midi interface is represented by a single device in *faudio*.
 The operating system may also provide abstract devices, representing network connections, software mixers and the like.

-Fa places certain restrictions on the order or acquisition of sessions, devices and streams.
+*faudio* places certain restrictions on the order or acquisition of sessions, devices and streams.
 Any client that wants to obtain a device must first initiate a session.
 The initialization of a session may fail, for example if the underlying audio system is already being used by an exclusive process.
 If it